gregoryyunnychoi/Implied-probability-of-BoE-Rate-Hike-or-Cut-Using-3-Month-SONIA-Futures/README.md

 This project presents a range of rate hike or cut probabilities based on both anchoring approaches, allowing users to interpret the results according to their preferred assumptions.

+You can find the .xlsx model that detail the calculation named BoEwatch-calculation-examples.xlsx

+As of 22/5/2025, the probability of a rate cut of 25 bps and 75 bps (i.e. 2 rate cut) in the next 2 BoE MPC's meeting is follow:

 ![image](https://github.com/user-attachments/assets/45e465fc-27ba-4e12-aceb-74d7f6a27307)